dxc-technology/ssi-mobile-sdk/README.md

-# Self Sovreign Identity Mobile SDK
+# Self Sovereign Identity Mobile SDK
  This repository holds source code for building a mobile SDK to use with Self Sovereign Indentity applications.

 # License and Copyright